In the mountains you après-ski. On the prairies, you après-skate.

 What to eat in The Forks

 Surrounding it, taking up residence in the rounded former horse stables, are food kiosks from some of Winnipeg’s most-popular restaurants.
-Don’t miss Empanadas and Company by Simon’s Cuisine, where Tucumán Argentina’s José Strum prepares a steak sandwich called The Gaucho – featuring tenderloin, chimichurri, horseradish mayo, and a cracked egg on top – that’s so tender you don’t even need teeth.
-José’s claim to fame, as the name should indicate, is of course empanadas, and his spinach and ricotta variety is sheer bliss.
+Don’t miss Simon’s Steaks, where Tucumán Argentina’s José Strum prepares a steak sandwich called The Gaucho – featuring tenderloin, chimichurri, horseradish mayo, and a cracked egg on top – that’s so tender you don’t even need teeth.

 Then there’s the Red Ember Common, the legendary farm-to-table food truck’s outlet where a white marble bar wraps around the Izzo Forni oven.
 The spot is Franco Pepe-approved, who foodies will recognize from the pizza episode of Ugly Delicious on Netflix – and the setup gives everyone the opportunity to sip wine while watching their crusty yet chewy pies come to fruition in under two minutes.